Mersal: Plot

-When Vetrimaaran learns about this, he confronts Daniel, but is attacked.
-Vetrimaaran fights the henchmen, but gets stabbed to death by Daniel's assistant Kasi, where Daniel reveals that he was the mastermind behind the fire accident in the temple so that Vetrimaaran could build a hospital for their business profits.
-After having killed Vetrimaaran, Daniel and Arjun embezzled money in medical service to consolidate their dictatorship over the years, while creating a massive genocide from beyond.

-However, Maaran is saved as Vetrimaaran has placed an unconscious Maaran (who had been struck on the head with a glass bottle) safely on a truck, but loses his memory and is unable to recollect anything that happened before passing out.
-Meanwhile, Vetri miraculously survives, and their paternal uncle (Vetrimaaran's younger brother) Vadivu takes care of him.
-Vetri and Vadivu are adopted by a famous magician Salim Ghosh, and Vetri soon learns all the magic tricks in order to exact vengeance.
+With an overdose of anaesthesia and loss of blood, Aishu dies while the child is declared stillborn.
+When Vetrimaaran learns about this, enraged that they deceived them, he confronts Daniel, but Daniel's goons attack him.
+Vetrimaaran saved Maaran and placed him in a truck.
+He loses his memory after being struck by a glass bottle.
+Daniel reveals that he only caused the fire accident, and Vetrimaaran swears that he will pay for the misdeeds.
+Vetrimaaran fights the henchmen but gets stabbed to death.
+Daniel and Arjun embezzle money from the medical services to consolidate their dictatorship over the years.
+Soon, Vetri miraculously survives, and their paternal uncle, Vadivu, takes care of him.
+Salim Ghosh then adopts Vetri and Vadivu.
+Vetri soon learns all the magic tricks to exact vengeance.

-Present: Upon learning his past from Vadivu, Maaran reconciles with Vetri and decide to finish Daniel, where they swap places.
-With Vetri (who is actually Maaran) seemingly in custody, Daniel meets him in prison and contemplates on misusing the medical industry for his personal gains.
-Meanwhile, Daniel's nephew Sesha tries to make a deal with Maaran (who is actually Vetri) to shut down his practice.
+Present: Upon learning about his past, Maaran reconciles with Vetri, and they swap places.
+Vetri (who is Maaran) is in custody, and Daniel meets him in prison and contemplates misusing the medical industry for his gains.
+Meanwhile, Daniel's nephew, Sesha, tries to make a deal with Maaran (revealed to be Vetri) to shut down his practice.
 However, when they both learn the truth, Vetri slits Sesha's hand.
 Daniel rushes to Vetri's hideout.
-Vetri defeats all of Daniel's henchmen and injures Daniel with a glass bottle, but just then, Kasi crashes a bus into Vetri, making him faint.

-In the truck, Maaran also got involved in an accident orchestrated by Daniel, where he wakes Vetri up.
-As Vetri is injured, Maaran kills Kasi and also kills Daniel along with Vetri.
-Later, Vetri is arrested for his role in the murders of all six people killed and is sentenced to prison.
-Before leaving, Vetri gives a press conference justifying his actions by exposing corrupt medical practices and embezzlement of money in the field; he adds that his endeavors will continue until the whole system is reformed.
-In prison, Vetri watches a news report in which, despite his efforts, another young girl in Odisha had died from negligent medical treatment.
+Vetri defeats all of Daniel's henchmen and injures Daniel.
+Vetri is hurt in the process and nearly dies.
+However, Maaran revives Vetri via CPR.
+In a fight, Maaran kills Kasi, and Vetri brutally electrocutes Daniel, killing him.
+Later, the police arrest Vetri for his role in the murders.
+Before leaving, Vetri gives a press conference justifying his actions by exposing corrupt medical practices and the embezzlement of money in the field.
+In prison, Vetri watches a news report in which, despite his efforts, another young girl had died from medical negligence.
 On hearing this, Vetri escapes using his magic tricks and continues his mission.
-After this, Maaran has been conferred a statewide recognised medical counselor post.
+Maaran becomes the head of the Indian Medical Council.